 Where possible try and stay in accommodation that includes breakfast as that will save you $5-$10 USD a day!

-Travel like a local.
+Do your El Salvador travel like a local.
 The local buses are a lot cheaper than renting a car or taking an Uber.
 For example, if you want to get from the airport to El Tunco, you would need to take 2 busses and walk a fair bit, but it’s going to save you around $40 USD.

 Basically, it’s going to take a bit more effort to get from A-B, especially if you don’t speak Spanish.
 This brings me to my next point.